How to Apply for IRB Review

 - copies of any participant recruiting advertisements (if used);

 - any other forms or information that will be shared with participants;

 - a copy of your NIH training course certificate;

 - a copy of your Faculty Sponsor’s NIH training course certificate (if you are a student PI).

-- The IRB is in session between September and May of each year, and meets at noon on the first Friday of each of those months to consider applications requiring a full review.
-Your application materials must be received by the chair of the IRB at least 10 business days before a meeting to be considered at that meeting: the meeting schedule and submission deadlines for the current year can be found at the IRB Calendar.
+- The IRB is in session between September and May of each year, and meets at noon on the first Friday of each of those months to consider applications requiring a full review (applications requiring exempt or expedited reviews are considered on an ongoing basis during the academic year).
+Your application materials must be received by the chair of the IRB at least 10 business days before a meeting to be considered at that meeting; the meeting schedule and submission deadlines for all applications for the current year can be found at the IRB Calendar.